 - Before anything else, my kids know that a good hand scrubbing is required to help with a meal!
 Nothing is grosser than a kid trying to handle food with grimy hands and fingernails.
 From America’s beloved soap brand of 70 years, comes a breakthrough new line-up, Dial Complete® 2 in 1 Moisturizing & Antibacterial Beauty Bar and Foaming Hand Wash!
 I love Dial® Foaming Hand Wash because the foam means my kids are more likely to get the soap in all their little crevices.
 I’ve seen the way they “scrub” with other soaps and it just doesn’t cut it for me.
 I’m also a fan of this new Dial® 2 in 1 Hand Wash because it’s both moisturizing and antibacterial which means that you can wash over and over (and over) and still have soft hands.
 I swear I wash my hands a dozen times a day; Dial Complete® has twice the amount of moisturizing as regular hand soap and kills 99.9% of bacteria* More details here!

 - Create a schedule for who helps when.
 In our house, each kid has their own special day according to birth order (Liam’s is Monday, Toby’s Tuesday, Juliet Wednesday, etc).
 When it’s Liam’s day, he says all the family prayers, gets to choose his seat at the table (by Dad, always) and he gets to help with dinner.
-This could also work with chores from other parts of the house, for example choosing whose turn is it to vacuum (using some a vacuum similar to https://www.bissell.com/vacuums/upright-vacuum-cleaners) the living room.
+This could also work with chores from other parts of the house, for example choosing whose turn is it to vacuum the living room (using a vacuum similar to these – https://www.bissell.com/vacuums/upright-vacuum-cleaners).
 While I do allow swapping every now and again if both parties are in agreement, sticking with this schedule largely prevents a TON of fighting!

 - Limit the helpers to 1 or 2 kids.
 This is easy when we follow the above step but if I ever let more than one child help at a time, things escalate quickly.
 It just gets crazy with 3 or more and there’s fighting and pushing and potential concussions as kids yank stools out from under each other.
 It’s legit scary, yo.
 So for safety’s (and sanity’s) sake, 2 helpers max.